Drug-Free College Statement

 The Long Beach Community College District is committed to making the campuses of LBCC as safe as possible for students, employees, and visitors.
 The Long Beach Police Department College Unit exists to inform, educate, and make individuals aware of personal safety as well as the safety of others.
 Students are encouraged to promptly and accurately report all criminal and emergency actions to the Long Beach Police Department College Unit on either campus.
 Those actions requiring further reporting should also be reported to the appropriate law enforcement agency.
 The college will provide assistance as needed to accomplish this task.

 Long Beach Community College District policies identify the college as a secure facility.
-Access to all facilities outside of class hours requires prior approval from the Office of Business Services.
+Access to all facilities outside of class hours requires prior approval from the Office of Administrative & Business Services.

-Under the auspices of the Long Beach Police Department College Unit, monthly crime reports are compiled and available for both students and employees.
+Under the auspices of the Long Beach Police Department College Unit, monthly crime statistics are compiled and available for both students and employees on the LBCC website under Police & Campus Safety page.
 These reports are intended to inform individuals about current criminal experience as well as educate individuals regarding crime prevention.

 The police department also recommends and conducts programs designed to inform students and employees about campus security procedures and practices that encourage individuals to be responsible for their own security as well as the security of others.
 In addition, pamphlets are prepared and distributed by the Long Beach Police Department College Unit on a regular basis to new students and employees regarding campus safety and crime prevention.